Arthritis Treatment in Charlotte

 Treating Patients in Huntersville, Statesville, and Shelby, NC

 Arthritis is a painful disease of the joints that affects more than 50 million adults worldwide.
 There are more than 100 different variations of arthritis, but most can be grouped into larger categories.
-At the Pain Clinic of North Carolina, we treat patients with arthritis in the areas surrounding Charlotte, Huntersville, Statesville, and Shelby, NC.
+At the Pain Clinic of North Carolina, our pain management specialists treat patients with arthritis in the areas surrounding Charlotte, Huntersville, Statesville, and Shelby, NC.

 The specific type of arthritis is defined based on the areas of the body affected by arthritis, prior injury of the joint, cause of the arthritis, and the age of the patient.
 These factors make up four common types of arthritis including osteoarthritis, post-traumatic arthritis, rheumatoid arthritis, and juvenile idiopathic arthritis.